XtraAstronomy/AstronomyTools/FittingPipeline/ReadME.md

 **Q:** What kind of model is fit?

 **A:** We fit an absorbed thermal model to the spectrum: `phabs*apec`.
 However, you can easily change this in the fitting routines.
 Our background model has two components: `apec + phabs*brem`.
 This model was taken from McDonald et al. 2010 (need to add citation).
 Again, this can easily be changed :)

+**Q:** How do I make the annuli regions?

+**A:** We suggest using `ds9` to create the region file containing the annuli.
+This can be done by selecting the annulus region, and creating the annuli by following the standard methodology.
+Doing it this way will create 1 file containing all the regions; however, we want a file for each region.
+To break up this file, just use the `BreakAnnuli.py` code provided (after updating the input in the file).
+After running this, you should be all good to go!